JacobLee23/riemann/docs/index.rst

 Features
 --------

-- Fast computation of Riemann sum.
+- Fast computation of Riemann sums.
-- Support for computation of multi-dimensional Riemann sum.
+- Support for computation of multi-dimensional Riemann sums.
-- Built-in support for left, middle, and right Riemann sum methods.
+- Support for the left, middle, and right Riemann sum rules.
+- Support for the trapezoidal Riemann sum rule.

 User Guide
 ----------